JackDoesntWaste/water/README.md

 ### [p5.play.js](http://p5play.molleindustria.org/)
 provides sprites, animations, input and collision functions for games and gamelike applications.
 Created by Paolo Pedercini.

-> We used this library to create animations for our project, to move and interact with Jack.
+We used this library to create animations for our project, to move and interact with Jack.

-CREAZIONE ANIMAZIONE (JACK cammina)
+#### Create animation
 ```
 Jack.addAnimation("moving", "images/Jack_walk1.png", "images/Jack_walk2.png");
 ```
 ![Jack_moving](/README/Jack_moving.gif)

-VELOCITA' (JACK CAMMINA e si muove)
+#### Set velocity to animation
 ```
 if(mouseX > Jack.position.x + 10 && moving==true) {
     Jack.changeAnimation("moving");